 When it comes to planning your estate, one of the more interesting insurance policies that can be used is second to die.
-If you don’t have any idea on how second-to-die policy works and who should think about purchasing such policy, then this article will guide you through.
+If you don’t have any idea how second-to-die policy works and who should think about purchasing such a policy, then this article will guide you through.

 Did You Check Out Our Life Insurance Quote Comparison Tool Yet?
 (Save Up to 70%)

 What is a Second to Die Life Insurance Policy?

 Sometimes called joint survivorship life insurance, dual life or survivor insurance, this is a policy that usually covers two married people, although there are exceptions, and provides benefits to the heirs only after the second or surviving spouse passes away.

 When one member of the partnership passes away, there is no policy benefit to the second member or any other beneficiary.
 It is only when the second member of the partnership passes away does the life insurance kick in.

 Unlike standard life insurance policies where the surviving spouse is usually the beneficiary, second-to-die life insurance is generally used for estate planning purposes.

 This type of dual life insurance is generally for couples who have built up a considerable estate but do not want to split it up among their benefactors until they both pass away.
 This is usually done to ensure that one spouse can still live on the estate if they want to even if their partner has passed on.